kenn12-prog/NYC-Venue-Explorer/README.md

 UPDATE mcdonalds_reviews SET parsed_review_time = NOW() - INTERVAL '1 hour' * COALESCE(NULLIF(regexp_replace(review_time, '[^0-9]', '', 'g'), ''), '0')::INTEGER WHERE parsed_review_time IS NULL AND review_time LIKE '%hour%';

--- check if there is any NULL values, 0 means we successfully process all timestep values SELECT COUNT(*) FROM mcdonalds_reviews WHERE parsed_review_time IS NULL;
+-- check if there is any NULL values, 0 means we successfully process all timestamp values SELECT COUNT(*) FROM mcdonalds_reviews WHERE parsed_review_time IS NULL;
 ```